Name: Sarah Haskins

 2006 Haul to the Great Wall Elite Series Champion

-2011: Won a career-best seven events in 2011 • Earned the gold medal at the 2011 Pan American Games in Puerto Vallarta, Mexico • Posted a time of 1:57:37 to finish nearly three minutes clear of the field • Finished seventh at the 2011 Huatulco ITU World Cup • Winner of the 2011 Race to the Toyota Cup series title • Runner-up at the Toyota U.S. Open Triathlon in Rockwell, Texas • Placed third at the Hy-Vee Triathlon Elite Cup • Winner of the Life Time Fitness Chicago Triathlon • Won the Life Time Fitness Triathlon in Minneapolis on July 9 for the third straight year • Finished 15th in her 2011 ITU World Championship Series debut June 19 in Kitzbühel • Named the USOC’s female Athlete of the Month for May after earning three victories in three starts • Winner of the May 30 Capitol of Texas Triathlon • Earned her first career ITU World Cup victory in Monterrey, Mexico, on May 8 • Pulled away midway through the bike and held on for the victory • Won the Miami International Triathlon on March 20 and the St. Anthony’s Triathlon on May 1 • Won the inaugural USA Triathlon Elite Sprint National Championship and tooksecond overall at the opening event of the USA Triathlon Elite Race Series on March 5 in Clermont, Fla.
+2011: Won a career-best seven events in 2011 • Earned the gold medal at the 2011 Pan American Games in Puerto Vallarta, Mexico • Posted a time of 1:57:37 to finish nearly three minutes clear of the field • Finished seventh at the 2011 Huatulco ITU World Cup • Winner of the 2011 Race to the Toyota Cup series title • Runner-up at the Toyota U.S. Open Triathlon in Rockwell, Texas • Placed third at the Hy-Vee Triathlon Elite Cup • Winner of the Life Time Fitness Chicago Triathlon • Won the Life Time Fitness Triathlon in Minneapolis for the third straight year • Finished 15th in her 2011 ITU World Championship Series debut in Kitzbühel • Named the USOC’s female Athlete of the Month for May after earning three victories in three starts • Winner of the 2011 Capitol of Texas Triathlon • Earned her first career ITU World Cup victory in Monterrey, Mexico, in 2011 • Pulled away midway through the bike and held on for the victory • Won the Miami International Triathlon and the St. Anthony’s Triathlon • Took the inaugural USA Triathlon Elite Sprint National Championship and placed second overall at the opening event of the USA Triathlon Elite Race Series in Clermont, Fla.

-2010: Finished the 2010 ITU World Championship Series ranked 14th overall and as the No. 2-ranked American • Also ranked second in the 2010 ITU Best Swimmer Rankings • Finished fifth in the 2010 Life Time Fitness Race to the Toyota Cup Series • Was hampered by a calf injury for the second half of the season • Placed 20th at the 2010 ITU WCS Grand Final in Budapest • Winner of the 2010 Chicago Triathlon • Won her second straight Life Time Fitness Triathlon in 2010 • Was fifth at the 2010 Madrid ITU World Championship Series event • Finished 10th at the second stop of the 2010 ITU World Championship Series in Seoul • Placed eighth at the 2010 ITU World Championship Series opener in Sydney • Winner of the 2010 St. Anthony’s Triathlon and the Miami International Triathlon on • Also took first in the first USA Triathlon Elite Development Race in March in Clermont, Fla. • Named USA Triathlon’s 2009 Elite Triathlete of the Year • Finished as the top American and was sixth overall in the 2009 ITU World Championship rankings • Registered top-10 finishes in all six ITU events entered in 2009 • Placed fourth at the ITU World Championship Grand Final in Gold Coast, Australia, and at the Washington, D.C., ITU event • 2009 Race to the Toyota Cup Series champion • Winner of the 2009 Chicago Triathlon and the Lifetime Fitness Triathlon • Ranked 15th and third among Americans in the 2008 ITU World Cup rankings • Placed 11th at the 2008 Beijing Olympic Games • Silver medalist at the 2008 ITU World Championships in Vancouver • Also took second at the 2008 USAT Elite National Championships in Portland, Ore. • 2007 Pan Am Games silver medalist • 2007 Dallas U.S. Open champion • Earned two World Cup podium finishes in 2007 (second at Vancouver, third at Cancun) • Also had two World Cup fourth-place finishes in 2007 • Finished 2007 ranked No. 8 in the world • 2006 USAT Elite national champion • 2006 Haul to the Great Wall Series champion • Finished the 2006 and 2007 season as second-ranked American • Finished the 2005 season fourth ranked American • 2004 under-23 national champion.
+2010: Finished the 2010 ITU World Championship Series ranked 14th overall and as the No. 2-ranked American • Also ranked second in the 2010 ITU Best Swimmer Rankings • Finished fifth in the 2010 Life Time Fitness Race to the Toyota Cup Series • Was hampered by a calf injury for the second half of the season • Placed 20th at the 2010 ITU WCS Grand Final in Budapest • Winner of the 2010 Chicago Triathlon • Won her second straight Life Time Fitness Triathlon in 2010 • Was fifth at the 2010 Madrid ITU World Championship Series event • Finished 10th at the second stop of the 2010 ITU World Championship Series in Seoul • Placed eighth at the 2010 ITU World Championship Series opener in Sydney • Winner of the 2010 St. Anthony’s Triathlon and the Miami International Triathlon on • Also took first in the first USA Triathlon Elite Development Race in March in Clermont, Fla.

-Parents are Brian and Becky Haskins • Brothers are Ben and Michael and sister is Megan • Husband is Nate Kortuem • Daugher Caroline was born in July 2013 • Graduated from University of Tulsa with a degree in elementary education and minor in math with a 3.89 GPA • Graduated from Parkway South High School with a 4.0 GPA in 1999 • Enjoys teaching and coaching • Coached the Big Bend Woods summer league swim team for four summers (2000-2003) • Taught health education at Hanna Woods Elementary School from 2003-04 • Favorite foods are pasta, ice cream and chocolate • Watched the triathlon event in the 2000 Olympics and decided she wanted to give it a try upon college graduation • Favorite hobbies are reading, swimming or visiting the park with her daughter, watching TV series on Netflix and hanging out with family • Proudest moment is returning to triathlon with a win after the birth of her daughter
+Parents are Brian and Becky Haskins • Brothers are Ben and Michael and sister is Megan • Husband is Nate Kortuem • Daugher Caroline was born in July 2013 • Graduated from University of Tulsa with a degree in elementary education and minor in math with a 3.89 GPA • Graduated from Parkway South High School with a 4.0 GPA in 1999 • Enjoys teaching and coaching • Coached the Big Bend Woods summer league swim team for four summers (2000-2003) • Taught health education at Hanna Woods Elementary School from 2003-04 • Favorite post-race meal is a burger and ice cream • Watched the triathlon event in the 2000 Olympic Games and decided she wanted to give it a try upon college graduation • Favorite hobbies are reading, swimming or visiting the park with her daughter, watching TV series on Netflix and hanging out with family • Proudest moment is returning to triathlon with a win after the birth of her daughter